carbon-design-system/sveld/README.md

 3. initializer inference
 4. `any`

-`sveld` intentionally stays AST-only.
-It preserves imported and local type text in generated `.d.ts` output, but it does not perform project-wide semantic resolution with the TypeScript compiler.
-That means opaque imported whole-object `$props()` types can be preserved in declarations without being fully expanded into JSON metadata.
+`sveld` stays AST-only.
+It copies imported and local type text into generated `.d.ts` output but does not run project-wide semantic resolution with the TypeScript compiler.
+Opaque imported whole-object `$props()` types can therefore stay in declarations without being fully expanded into JSON metadata.

 ## Usage